dimitar-4/ms2-memory-game/README.md

 4. Balsamiq
    - Used to create wireframes for the basic look of the memory game project.
 5. TinyPNG
-   - Used to compress the images for the backgraunds and the logos in the game.
+   - Used to compress the images for the backgrounds and the logos in the game.
 6. Bootstrap
    - Bootstrap v4.5.3 to make the game responsive on different devices.
 7. Google Fonts